 - Hacking attack

-Any data protection incident must be brought immediately to the attention of the College’s Registrar (Data Protection Officer) who will investigate and decide if the incident constitutes a data protection breach.
-If a reportable data protection breach occurs, the College is required to notify the Information Commissioner’s Office as soon as possible, and not later than 72 hours after becoming aware of it.
-Any member of the College community who encounters something they believe may be a data protection incident must report it immediately to the Data Protection Officer at email@example.com.
+Any data protection incident must be brought immediately to the attention of the College’s Academic Registrar (Data Protection Officer), who will investigate and decide if the incident constitutes a data protection breach.
+If a reportable data protection breach occurs, the College is required to notify the Information Commissioner’s Office as soon as possible and not later than 72 hours after becoming aware of it.
+Any member of the College community who encounters something they believe may be a data protection incident must report it immediately to the Data Protection Officer at [email protected].
+The Academic Registrar will advise on the level of the breach and whether the data subject should be notified.

 24. College Contacts

-The College named Data Protection Officer details is the Secretary & Registrar who can be contacted on firstname.lastname@example.org or 0208 308 2612.
+The College named Data Protection Officer details is the Academic Registrar who can be contacted on [email protected].

-This policy was agreed by the Senior Management Committee on 8th June 2018.
+This policy was agreed upon by the Senior Management Committee on 8th June 2018.

 Cookies and logging of IP addresses are used to enable Rose Bruford College to monitor site traffic and repeat visitor statistics.
 These statistics will not include information that can be used to identify any individual.
 Such information is anonymous and held on a temporary basis.